Cookies on this website

 The University views applications from students with disabilities, or those with special support needs, in exactly the same way as those from other applicants, so you should not be apprehensive about declaring such difficulties.

-Applications from students with disabilities will be assessed on the same selection criteria as everyone else, and adjustments will be made for tests and interviews where required.
-During interviews, questions about any disability will be avoided as far as possible and reasonable.
+Applications from students with disabilities will be assessed against the same selection criteria as everyone else.
+Adjustments will be made for tests and interviews where required.

-Medical students are expected to demonstrate all the General Medical Council's Outcomes for Graduates (Tomorrow's Doctors) before they graduate at the end of Year 6, regardless of the specialty or career path that they may eventually pursue.
-The Medical School must make reasonable adjustments for students with disabilities in how they can achieve the outcomes.
+Medical students are expected to demonstrate that they can meet all the General Medical Council's Outcomes for Graduates before they graduate at the end of the final year, regardless of the specialty or career path that they may eventually pursue.
+The Medical School must make reasonable adjustments to support students with disabilities in achieving these outcomes.
 Although adjustments cannot be made to the outcomes themselves, reasonable adjustments can be made to the method of learning and the assessment by which the student demonstrates those skills.

 HEALTH

-The University Occupational Health Service provides support to students in assessing any risks that arise from their clinical duties, advice on risk avoidance and immunization and innoculation for work overseas.
-Students undertaking elective periods abroad may obtain advice and inoculations from the University Occupational Health Service.
+The University Occupational Health Service and the OUH Trust Occupational Health Department provide support to students in assessing any risks that arise from their clinical duties, advice on risk avoidance and immunisation for placements abroad.

 FITNESS TO PRACTISE